yonasBSD/foot/INSTALL.md

 Installing them under a different name generally works well, but will break applications that check if `$TERM == foot`.

-Hence the recommendation to simply use ncurses’ terminfo definitions if available.
+Hence the recommendation to simply use ncurses' terminfo definitions if available.

-If packaging “our” terminfo definitions, I recommend doing that as a separate package, to allow them to be installed on remote systems without having to install foot itself.
+If packaging "our" terminfo definitions, I recommend doing that as a separate package, to allow them to be installed on remote systems without having to install foot itself.